hphelion/documentation/moonshot/manage.imagebuilder.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/administration-dashboard">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/backup-process">NEXT &#9654;</a> </p>

-# HP Cloud OS for Moonshot: Building Images # {#moon-image-builder}
+# HP Helion Cloud OS for Moonshot: Building Images # {#moon-image-builder}

 You might have a need to create customized images suitable to your environment; Disk Image Builder is a tool that can help you do just that.
-This document shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.
+This document shows you how to use Disk Image Builder to create images for the HP Helion Cloud OS for Moonshot.

 * [Supported operating systems](#image-builder-os)
 * [About Disk Image Builder](#disk-image-builder)